 Do RFID and Faraday pouches degrade overtime?

 There have been many cases where this is known to happen.
-They can wear out overtime due to continuous use and the simple concept of time.
-If you get a pouch from a reputable manufacturer that is of good quality, it should last you a lot longer than a cheap, basic unit.
+They can wear out overtime due to continuous use.
+If you get a pouch from a reputable manufacturer that is of good quality, it should last you a lot longer than a basic unit.

 You can always check its effectiveness by walking up to your car (with the key in the pouch) to see if it'll unlock.
 If you suspect it's had its day, it may be time to replace that pouch with a new one.
 Alternatively, you could opt for a Faraday box if you wish to store your keys and phone inside at the same time at home.